-Have comfort and style on your next overnight flight
+Why not have comfort and style on your next overnight flight?

 If you’re of a certain age, you may remember when plane travel meant dressing up.
 I think my mother wore the little white Jackie O gloves with her suit.
 My first plane ride was on a DC8 from Toronto to London.
 Two rows on each side of the aisle approached with a maximum of style, a paper ticket and boarding pass clutched tightly.
 Lord help you if you lost it!

 Fast forward and plane travel in the 21st century looks a lot different doesn’t it?
 Your boarding pass lives on your phone and anyone wearing a suit is probably sitting in business class.

 What hasn’t changed is the need for some style and attitude.